docker-archive/classicswarm/docs/swarm_at_scale.md

 Docker Swarm supports high availability for Swarm managers.
 This allows a single Swarm cluster to have two or more managers.
 One manager is elected as the primary manager and all others operate as secondaries.
-In the event that the primary manager fails, one of the secondaries is elected as the new primary, and cluster operations continue gracefully.
+If the primary manager fails, one of the secondaries is elected as the new primary, and cluster operations continue gracefully.
 If you are deploying multiple Swarm managers for high availability, you should consider spreading them across